marcos-movicoders/exam/README.md

-# Evaluation
+# Evaluation Concepts.

+Hexagonal architecture.

+Clean architecture.

+Clean code.

 Object calisthenics:

-- Only One Level Of Indentation Per Method
+- Only One Level Of Indentation Per Method.
-- Don’t Use The ELSE Keyword
+- Don’t Use The ELSE Keyword.
-- Wrap All Primitives And Strings
+- Wrap All Primitives And Strings.
-- First Class Collections
+- First Class Collections.
-- One Dot Per Line
+- One Dot Per Line.
-- Don’t Abbreviate
+- Don’t Abbreviate.
-- Keep All Entities Small
+- Keep All Entities Small.
-- No Classes With More Than Two Instance Variables
+- No Classes With More Than Two Instance Variables.
-- No Getters/Setters/Properties
+- No Getters/Setters/Properties.

+# Assessment:

-# Assessment: Checkers game.
+Checkers game.

 # Description:

-This is a complex assessment. but you don't have to finish it completely but follow the right process and design rules.
+This is a complex assessment, but you don't have to finish it completely but follow the right process and design rules.
 If you have any doubt, please ask.
+Take 10 minutes to explain in a Exam.md file what you will do.
+Use 1:40 hours to implement as many features as you can of the following using TDD.
+Focus in delivering working code and features.
+Use the last 10 minutes to explain what is missing and how you will accomplish it in the same file.
+Feel free to comment any decission you take during the development stage.

 # Global requirements: